Largest acylindrical actions and stability in hierarchically hyperbolic groups: Introduction

 \subsection{Stability in hierarchically hyperbolic groups}

-One of the key features of a Gromov hyperbolic space is that every geodesic is uniformly \emph{Morse}, a property also known as \emph{(quasigeodesically) stable}; that is, any uniform quasigeodesic beginning and ending on a geodesic must lie uniformly close to it.
+One of the key features of a Gromov hyperbolic space is that every geodesic is uniformly \emph{Morse}, a property also known as \emph{(quasigeodesic) stability}; that is, any uniform quasigeodesic beginning and ending on a geodesic must lie uniformly close to it.
 In fact, any geodesic metric space in which each geodesic is uniformly Morse is hyperbolic.

 In the context of geodesic metric spaces, the presence of Morse geodesics has important structural consequences for the space; for instance, any asymptotic cone of such a space has global cut points \cite{DrutuMozesSapir:Divergence}.
 Moreover, quasigeodesic stability in groups is quite prevalent, since any finitely generated acylindrically hyperbolic group contains Morse geodesics \cite{Osin:acyl, Sisto:qconvex}.